Bruce and Beatrice Blackmar Gould Correspondence

 Processing and Other Information

 This collection was processed in 1995.
-Finding aid written in 1995.
+A series-level finding aid was written in 1995.

 Descriptive Rules Used